finos/common-cloud-controls/docs/governance/working-groups/delivery/charter.md

 The following artifacts will be created and stored in the project GitHub repo:

 - Documentation of the project's comprehensive release strategy
+- Documentation of the project's content format and hygiene standards
+- Automation related to the acceptance and management of content proposed to the project repository
 - Automation related to release of version-controlled project artifacts
 - Release artifacts corresponding to any version-controlled outputs from the project